jonathan-laurent/delphyne/docs/manual/strategies.md

 - **Parametric local spaces**, which are functions from local [values][delphyne.core.refs.Value] (i.e. assembly of elements from local spaces) to local spaces.
 - **Data fields** that contain policy metadata, debugging information, etc...

 More details are available in the [API Reference][delphyne.Node].
-For examples of defining new effects, you can refer to the source code of the aforementioned effects in the Delphyne standard library (`stdlib.nodes`).
+For examples of defining new effects, you can refer to the source code of the aforementioned effects in the Delphyne standard library (in the `delphyne.stdlib.nodes` module).